CDP Hurricane Irma Recovery Fund

 Hurricane Irma made landfall in Florida on September 10, 2017, as a Category 3 storm after leaving a trail of destruction through the Caribbean, including significant devastation throughout the Leeward, U.S. and British Virgin Islands, Puerto Rico, Cuba, and Haiti.

-We have raised just over $1.4 million for this Fund.
-Some donors restricted their gift to Florida sites; others restricted contributions to Caribbean sites.
+We raised just over $1.4 million for this Fund.
+Some donors restricted their gifts to Florida sites; others restricted contributions to Caribbean sites.

 July 2018 – $836,000 awarded to six organizations for housing recovery

 September 2018 – $570,000 awarded to four organizations

 The grant committee for the CDP Hurricane Irma Recovery Fund included:

 Committee Chair: Lori J. Bertman, President and CEO of the Baton Rouge- based Irene W. and C.B.
 Pennington Foundation.
 Lori is the Co-Founder and former Chairman of the Board of CDP.

 Michael Corley, Senior Consultant, Administration, The Patterson Foundation

 Robert “Bob” McFalls, President and CEO, Florida Philanthropic Network